kendallfrimodig/energy-demand-forecasting/index.md

 <br><br>

-Using column to label and columnt to color dictionaries will allow for obtaining the correct set and order if we make a temporary dataset, such as only specific types of energy.
+Using column to label and column to color dictionaries will allow for obtaining the correct set and order if we make a temporary dataset, such as only specific types of energy.

 <br>